Bagnères-de-Luchon: In literature and film

-Bagnères-de-Luchon is mentioned briefly in the short ghost Story, "Cannon Alberic's Scrap-Book" by M.R.
+Bagnères-de-Luchon is mentioned briefly in the short ghost Story, "Canon Alberic's Scrap-Book" by M.R.
 James published in Ghost Stories of an Antiquary in 1904.

 It is also the setting for an early scene in François Mauriac's novel Le Noeud de Vipères, published in 1932.

 The town is the setting and subject for the 2018 film Things Fall Where They Lie.

 Sports

 Superbagnères is a ski resort located on the territory of Saint-Aventin commune to the south-west of the town only accessible from Bagnères-de-Luchon.
 Historically it was connected to the town by a railway being the second resort in France to install a rack railway but today it is connected with a gondola lift.
 Each cabin holds up to four people and takes about ten minutes to reach the summit, running in summer as well as winter.
 It is not possible to ski back down to Luchon, except in times of exceptional snow for talented locals who know the woods.